Cleaning Up Simulators with AI

 How I saved hundreds of gigabytes of space by asking AI to delete old iOS simulators.

-As an iOS developer, every time there is even a minor update to iOS, like iOS 18.3 from 18.2, a new simulator is downloaded for each device that I am simulating on my computer.
-If I have simulators for the last 3 sizes of iPhone and the 3 from the year before that as well as 8 iPads, I commonly end up with 14 simulators that get updated each time there is a minor iOS or iPadOS update.
+As an iOS developer, every minor iOS update (18.3 from 18.2, that kind of thing) downloads a new simulator for each device you're simulating.
+If you keep the last three iPhone sizes and three from the year before, plus eight iPads, you commonly end up with 14 simulators that get updated on every minor iOS or iPadOS bump.

 Please list all the iOS simulators I have installed.
 Then, create a script to delete all of them except for the latest version for each device class, and one older version from each major iOS release.